8 Things to Know About Indoor Lighting and Lupus

 Light filters effectively block the UV rays emitted by indoor light sources such as fluorescent and halogen bulbs.
 You can purchase fluorescent tube filters or panel filters to protect various light sources.

 Make Great Light has light filters for bulbs of varying shapes and sizes.
 Feel free to browse our site for solutions for better indoor lighting.
+Also, please read our common questions about fluorescent and LED lighting.

 Leave a Comment